 Most of us like black, as it makes us feel safe, and it’s also elegant and powerful.
 But it can be a little menacing.
 Yes it’s slimming, so are all dark colours, but you don’t need to limit yourself to black.

 White has the obvious connotation of purity and cleanliness, but can sometimes be a little clinical.
-It can make major statements in lace, leather and jewellery – pearls are a particularly good neutral to use with most outfits.
-But beware, whites come in many different shades – think about bridal gowns, you have to get the right shade of white.
+It can make major statements in lace, leather and jewellery.
+Pearls are a particularly good neutral to use with most outfits.
+Whites come in many different shades – think about bridal gowns, you have to get the right shade of white.

-If you’re smaller up top, a plain white shirt or jacket will help to balance you out – actually, any light colour will do this.
-Put it with black and it positively shouts authority (think police, security staff and judges – they wouldn’t be half as effective wearing beige!)
+If you’re smaller up top something lighter will balance you out.
+A plain white shirt or jacket will help – actually, any light colour will do this.
+Put it with black and it positively shouts authority.
+Think about police, security staff and judges – they wouldn’t be half as effective wearing beige!

-Monochrome is always around in some form throughout the fashion season, so is always a good investment, either in clothes or handbags, bangles and shoes.
+Monochrome is always around in some form throughout the fashion season.
+So it is always a good investment, either in clothes or handbags, bangles and shoes.

-Colours are great, but as with all things fashion, it’s important to stay true to yourself and dress to express your personality.
+Colours are great.
+As with all things fashion, it’s important to stay true to yourself and dress to express your personality.
 Have a little fun, experiment with different shades, but rely on your instincts.
 What looks great on your friend might not suit your colouring.